 It wasn't until Kaja said we needed to head back so we didn't miss our boat that I realized how utterly physically exhausted I was.
 I felt sick thinking about the hike back.
 Couldn't we just walk out to the ledge and jump in the glacial lake and the boat can pick me up, I thought to myself?
 I really don't care if I freeze to death!
 I honestly didn't think I could take another step.

-Just then John came over and reached into his pocket and showed me something.
+Just then John came over and reached into his pocket.
 "Here" he said, "have you ever tried these?
 REI makes them."
-For a quick second I hesitated at the quarter-size white disc he offered me, but the label on the tube looked legitimate and he seemed honest enough.
+For a quick second I hesitated at taking the quarter-size white disc he offered me, but the label on the tube looked legitimate and he seemed honest enough.
 And at that point I was game for just about anything.

 I took a disc and popped it in my mouth, and then everyone in the group did the same - even Kaja.
 Needless to say, we made the hike back down with an added spring in our step.
 For me it was an absolute lifesaver, and I'll forever be grateful for John and his carb discs that saved my butt for the hike down.

-It’s hard to beat the experience of seeing a glacier up close, not to mention setting foot on one.
 We made it back to the BigFoot base just in time to catch the last Lago Grey ferry of the day.
-Without a doubt, it was a day of amazing new experiences with new friends, and I can't thank the folks at BigFoot Patagonia enough.
+Without a doubt, it was a day of amazing new experiences with new friends.
+It's hard to beat the experience of seeing a glacier up close, not to mention setting foot on one.
 So it was fitting that I toasted this amazing day in an equally spectacular way - with a traditional Pisco Sour, and a big chuck of glacier ice floating in my drink.
 Cheers!

 If You Go